thelinuxlich/go-go-try/README.md

 **First parameter** accepts:

--   asynchronous function / Promise
+-   synchronous/asynchronous function / Promise

 **Returns** a tuple with the possible error and result (Golang style)

-Alternatively, you can use the `goTrySync` and `goTryRawSync` functions to get the result and error for sync functions.

 If you use TypeScript, the types are well defined and won't let you make a mistake.